Better Language Models Exhibit Higher Visual Alignment

 TL;DR

-We explore how much text-only language models naturally align with the visual world and find that off-the-shelve LLMs effectively encode visually relevant semantics.
+We explore how much text-only language models naturally align with the visual world and find that off-the-shelf generative LLMs effectively encode visually relevant semantics.
 With ShareLock, we leverage these insights in an ultra-lightweight vision-language model that achieves 52% zero-shot accuracy on ImageNet while trained on just 563k image-caption pairs in less than 1 GPU hour.

 Visual Generalization of Language Embeddings